ericmdantas/generator-ng-fullstack/README.md

 and answer the on-screen questions.
 When it's done, you should have [this](https://github.com/ericmdantas/generator-ng-fullstack/wiki/Getting-Started) structure.
 The default starter project is our [ToDO App](https://github.com/ericmdantas/generator-ng-fullstack/wiki/ToDo-Walkthrough).

-For full guidance on setting up the dependencies and generating your first app, see [[Getting Started | getting-started]]
+For full guidance on setting up the dependencies and generating your first app, see [Getting Started](https://github.com/ericmdantas/generator-ng-fullstack/wiki/Getting-Started)

 # Resources

 Our Wiki should cover all you need to get familiar with our tools, but if you are unfamiliar with any pats of the technology stack, we have linked to some official resources which may get you pointed in the right direction.
 [AngularJS 2](https://angular.io/docs/ts/latest/tutorial/)
 [TypeScript](http://www.typescriptlang.org/Tutorial)
 [Go](https://tour.golang.org/welcome/1)